Common marmoset: Communication

 Common marmosets employ a number of vocal and visual communications.
 To signal alarm, aggression, and submission, marmosets use the "partially open mouth stare", "frown", and "slit-stare", respectively.
 To display fear or submission, marmosets flatten their ear tufts close to their heads.
 Marmosets have two alarm calls - a series of repeating calls that get higher with each call, known as "staccatos", and short, trickling calls given either intermittently or repeatedly, called "tsiks".
 Marmoset alarm calls tend to be short and high-pitched.
 Marmosets monitor and locate group members with vibrato-like, low-pitched, generic calls called "trills".
 Marmosets also employ "phees", which are whistle-like, generic calls.
 These serve to attract mates, keep groups together, defend territories, and locate missing group members.
+Marmosets were recently found to encode the identity of the receiver in their phee calls — a behavior similar to the human use of names, and one that has been observed in only a few species: humans, dolphins, and African elephants.
 Marmosets use scent glands on their chests and anogenital regions to mark objects.
 These are meant to communicate social and reproductive status.

 Status

 The common marmoset remains an abundant species and is not currently threatened, but its habitat had been degraded at a fast rate, with around 67% of the Cerrado region cleared for human use in the 1990s and around 80% cleared for cultivation more recently.
 In addition, marmosets are captured and traded as pets.
-Though popular as pets, they become difficult to control as they get older and are thus abandoned or killed.
+Though popular as pets, they become difficult to control as they get older and may be abandoned or killed.
 Common marmosets have also been used for medical experiments.
 They are used as such in Europe more so than in the United States, and are the most common nonhuman primates to be experimented on.
 They are used as model organisms in areas of research such as teratology, periodontal disease, reproduction, immunology, endocrinology, obesity, and aging.